 Easter in French is known as “Pâques“.

-But we do have a word that misses a ‘S’: “Pâque“.
+But we have a word missing an ‘S’: “Pâque“.
 So what’s the difference between the two words?

 The French word “Pâque” comes from the Latin “Pascua”, meaning “food”, itself coming from the Hebrew “Pessah” (hence the word “passage” or “pass-over”)